apache/hudi/rfc/rfc-60/rfc-60.md

 same table path prefix could result in these request limits being hit for the table prefix, specially as workloads scale, and there are several thousands of files being written/updated concurrently.
 This hurts performance due to re-trying of failed requests affecting throughput, and result in occasional failures if the retries are not able to succeed either and continue to be throttled.
+Note an exception would be non-partitioned tables reside directly under S3 buckets (using S3 buckets as their table paths), and those tables would be free from the throttling problem.
+However, this exception cannot invalidate the necessity of addressing the throttling problem for partitioned tables.

 The traditional storage layout also tightly couples the partitions as folders under the table path.
 However, some users want flexibility to be able to distribute files/partitions under multiple different paths across cloud stores,